SufiaSimjee/myanmarexchangerateapi/README.md

 ## Description

 This API provides information about foreign currency exchange rates in Myanmar.
-The data is collected personally by the developer from various publicly available online resources, including Facebook pages, the Myanmar Market Price app, and other websites reporting currency rates.
+The data is collected personally by the developer from various publicly available online resources, including Facebook pages, the Myanmar Market Price app, and other app/websites reporting currency rates.

 It is designed to help people conveniently check exchange rates from a single place, rather than browsing multiple sources individually.